-The Teddy Bear Club French Summer Sports Program is designed for children ages two to seven.
+The Teddy Bear Club French Summer Sports Program is designed for children ages two to six.
 Our program provides either an introduction to, or a continuation of French, while allowing the children to participate in a wide variety of activities as well as sports including basketball, kickball and soccer.

 French is taught communicatively and in situations relevant to the lives of our young children.
 Sports activities are introduced to the children through half-hour workshops three times a week.

 A typical day consists of a combination of structured and unstructured activities built around a daily theme.
 A calendar with a brief description of our daily themes is provided at the beginning of each session.
 The Teddy Bear Club program’s design and schedule is created according to the age and the developmental level of each group.